0xcatalysis/docs/docs/catalysis-core/network/03-catalyst-sdk.md

 **Responsibilities:**

 - Validate correctness of signed task results using custom verification logic
-- Execute AVS-specific business logic through pluggable TaskHandler interface
+- Execute SSN-specific business logic through pluggable TaskHandler interface
 - Create and broadcast cryptographic attestations to network peers
 - Monitor and collect attestations from other validators
 - Aggregate attestations and verify quorum requirements are met